 All members of the group must perform in both rounds to be eligible for a prize.

 Once you have checked in, you may not switch group members.
 Adding, subtracting, or substituting group members in between rounds of the contest are prohibited.

 Contestants may only compete for one group.

-Songs must be from the following categories: Anime, video game, J-rock/J-pop, K-pop, C-pop, or filk.
-(Filks are anime-themed song parodies—filks will only be allowed during the Karaoke Cosplay Hybrid contest.)
+Songs must be from the following categories: anime, video game, J-rock/J-pop, K-pop, C-pop, or parodies (parodies are only allowed for Karaoke Cosplay Hybrid).

-We do not allow English songs which were not originally created for an anime series, or straight covers of such songs (for example, Fly Me to the Moon, or a "popular" song used as an anime series theme song).
+We do not allow English songs that were not originally created for an anime series, or straight covers of such songs (for example, Fly Me to the Moon, or a "popular" song used as an anime series theme song).
 English songs which are significantly changed or adapted from the original version (for example, has Japanese lyrics) might be okay.
-If you are in doubt as to whether a song is acceptable for the contest, please ask Karaoke staff before signing up, and we will make a ruling.
+If you are in doubt as to whether a song is acceptable for the contest, please ask Karaoke Staff before entering and we will make a ruling.

 You may sing the same song for both the audition and the final round.
 Contestants competing in both Kumoricon Idol and Karaoke Cosplay Hybrid must have a different song for each contest.
 At auditions, you will be required to sing a piece from both styles so that you can be judged for each category separately.

 Songs are limited to the following lengths: